KyleMaas/ssb-dht-invite/README.md

 ### `start()` (async)

+The start() API provides an explicit initialization procedure so that apps can decide what is the best time to initialize non-essential resources and plugins such as this one.

 You must call this before using DHT invites in any way.

 ### `create()` (async)

-Creates and returns a new invite code that can be used **once** with another friend.
+Creates a new invite code and notifies the multiserver DHT transport to host a peer on the DHT addressed with this invite.
+One invite can only be use **once** with another friend.

+Returns the invite code (as a callback) to the caller of this function.

+An invite code looks like `dht:<seed>:<invite-creator-id>`

 ### `accept(code)` (async)